jphmrst/PLC/src/plc/vfp/Isomorphism.lagda.md

 This section introduces isomorphism as a way of asserting that two types are equal, and embedding as a way of asserting that one type is smaller than another.
-We apply isomorphisms in the next chapter to demonstrate that operations on types such as product and sum satisfy properties akin to associativity, commutativity, and distributivity.
+We apply isomorphisms in the next sections to demonstrate that operations on types such as product and sum satisfy properties akin to associativity, commutativity, and distributivity.